Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Consider the rights of others before your own feelings, and the feelings of others before your own rights.
+> Be the reason someone smiles.
+Be the reason someone feels loved and believes in the goodness in people.

 <!-- QUOTE_END -->